2020 Groom by-election: Liberal National

 Prior to the preselection, van Gend's candidacy was endorsed by several prominent conservatives, including Canavan, Tasmanian senator Eric Abetz, former Nationals leader and Deputy Prime Minister John Anderson and columnist Miranda Devine.
-Councillor Vonhoff was believed to have to the backing of Prime Minister Scott Morrison and former Groom MP Ian Macfarlane.
+Vonhoff was believed to have to the backing of Prime Minister Scott Morrison and former Groom MP Ian Macfarlane.

 On 25 October 2020, Garth Hamilton won the preselection and was the LNP candidate for the by-election.

 Labor

 Lawyer Chris Meibusch was preselected by Labor to contest the by-election.
 Meibusch previously contested the seat in the 2007 and 2010 federal elections but was unsuccessful.

 Greens

 The Australian Greens decided to not contest the by-election.
 It was the first federal by-election the party had not contested since Warringah in 1994.

 Candidates

 Four candidates nominated to contest the by-election.